 Ultimately, successful sell-side due diligence comes down to consulting the right people on the right matters at the right times – and sooner is always better than later.
 Poor planning leads to low valuations and lost deals, but a dedicated, coordinated team can ensure your sale goes off without a hitch.
 Here’s how it’s done.

 Preserving Your Valuation

 Simply put, your top priority during due diligence is to justify and maintain your asking price.
 Buyers will sift through your operations with a fine-toothed comb, burying you with inquiries, and you’ll need to be ready to provide the documents that back up your claims.
 These include titles for hard assets, natural resources and intellectual property, as well as years of financial records, tax statements and legal documentation.
-To demonstrate your sustainability and projected growth, you’ll also need current contracts, cash flow records and customer agreements.
+To demonstrate your sustainability and projected growth, you’ll also need current contracts, cash flow forecasts and customer agreements.

 Depending on your potential buyers and the nature of your sale, confidentiality may also be key.
 What will your employees do if they catch wind of an upcoming sale?
 How about your customers and vendors – will they jump ship if they know you’re about to merge?
 Maintaining morale and preserving relationships are critical during this months-long process, and you may need to keep certain parties out of the loop.

 Compiling and presenting all of those supporting documents is time-consuming enough, and executives often overlook significant liabilities in the process.
 Buyers certainly won’t forget to ask, though, and it’s imperative to uncover any issues before they do.

 Some of the most commonly overlooked items are expired licenses, environmental erosions and overdue maintenance and repairs.
 Operations may be running smoothly now, but without the right permissions, working conditions and equipment, your profit projections won’t hold up.